codemang/Dotfiles/README.md

 ## Manual Steps

+1) Sign in to 1Password from your phone

-1) Create new Github SSH keys and add it to your ssh configk
+1) Create new Github SSH keys and add it to your ssh config

 **Keys**
 https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/